And you thought once Christmas was over, you'd seen your last presents for the year. Not with First Night Annapolis about to hit stride, you haven't.

 The classical saxophone awaits you at Randall Hall on the St. John's campus and the Renaissance choral sounds of Palestrina and DiLasso will resound in the State House rotunda courtesy of the Musikanten Chamber Ensemble.
 Soprano Laura Mann and pianist Stef Scaggiari will serenade you at First Presbyterian Church.

 Even Mozart comes to town, as his one-act comic opera "The Impressario" receives three performances at St. Mary's Church.

-The Ice Theatre of New York performs "Inspiration on Ice," an artistic study that explores the relationship between figure skating and interpretive dance.
+For Nancy and Tonya fans, The Ice Theatre of New York performs "Inspiration on Ice," an artistic study that explores the relationship between figure skating and interpretive dance.
 Four shows will be presented at the academy's Dahlgren Hall.